PPM Logo

 E. RESOLUTION OPTIONS FOR REPORTS OF ALLEGED VIOLATIONS

-4. If an incident report is not resolved through an Administrative Resolution or a Student Conduct Review, the Office of Student Conduct or the Dean or their designee may issue a written notification to a Student or Student Organization when their alleged behavior may have violated the Standards of Conduct.
-If a Student or Student Organization receives such notice they will be given the opportunity to submit a brief written response, which will be retained in their student conduct record.
+4. If an incident report is not resolved through an Administrative Resolution or a Student Conduct Review, SAGE, the Dean or their designee, or the Executive Director of the Center for Student Involvement or their designee may issue a written notification to a Student or Student Organization when their alleged behavior may have violated the Standards of Conduct.
+If a Student or Student Organization receives such notice, they will be given the opportunity to submit a brief written response, which will be retained in their student conduct record.
 The written notice and the Student’s or Student Organization’s response may be used in subsequent proceedings to determine applicable sanctions.

-5. The Office of Student Conduct may determine that an alternative resolution option may be appropriate.
-These include, but are not limited to, mediation, restorative justice, or other alternative resolution options.
-If the Respondent and other involved parties agree to participate in an alternative resolution option, any alleged violations of the Standards of Conduct may be resolved through the mutually agreed upon option.
+5. SAGE may determine that an alternative resolution of an incident report is appropriate.
+Alternative Resolution may include mediation, restorative justice, or other alternative resolution options.
+If the Respondent and other involved parties agree to participate in an alternative resolution process, any alleged violations of the Standards of Conduct may be resolved through alternative resolution.

 F. ADMINISTRATIVE RESOLUTION